 With more socially-conscious graduates wanting to do good in the field international development courses are gaining popularity.
 Find out what you need to succeed

-International development, or global development as it's sometimes known, is about empowering people and improving the well being of the world's poorest and most vulnerable citizens.
+Also known as global development, international development is about empowering people and improving the wellbeing of the world's poorest and most vulnerable citizens.
 People working in the field engage with economically disadvantaged regions to address the causes of poverty.